 30g fine semolina plus extra for dusting

-6 large Clarence Court Burford Brown egg yolks
+6 Clarence Court Burford Brown egg yolks

 1 tablespoon extra virgin olive oil